+The weekend policy at Canterbury varies depending upon the student's Form, academic standing, and attendance record.
 A weekend begins after a student's athletic commitment on Friday and ends at 7:00 p.m. on Sunday.
 Students who have Saturday athletic commitments or have outstanding Sunday Detention hours may not take a weekend or overnight.
 An overnight begins after a student's athletic commitment on Saturday and ends at 7:00 p.m. on Sunday.

-Boarding students must complete off campus permission forms when they leave campus for weekends and overnights.
-All students, boarding and day, must submit off campus permission forms for any anticipated absences such as college visits or appointments out of town, which result in missing commitments.
+Boarding students must secure off-campus permission via REACH before they leave campus for weekends and overnights.
+All students, boarding and day, must secure off-campus permission via REACH for any anticipated absences such as college visits or appointments out of town, which result in missing any school commitments (academic or athletic).
 Failure to comply with these procedures may be considered a school rule violation.
 Students are responsible for any academic work missed.